 effort cleaning up trash and removing debris from the Waimanalo Beach area.
 The fun start in the morning and end before

 lunch…can’t make it any easier!
 There should also be some

 available to those who participate by sponsors.
 Make sure to

-Kings & Queens!
-Dress in your royal custom and show off at at Art After
+CarnEvil is your October thyme!
+Dress up in your carnival uniforms and show off at at Art After

 Dark, that takes place at the Honolulu Museum

 last Friday of each month except Nov & Dec.

 This is a really fun event that allows you to explore the art